 The top Allied brass knew everything hinged on the success of a surprise invasion on Day One.
 Because Hitler believed they would invade at Calais, the closest point between England and Europe, they chose an invasion point much further south instead.
 It worked.

 Eisenhower was torn.
 He postponed D-Day several times due to bad weather.
 If pilots could not see, our airpower and manpower losses on Day One could lose the whole war.
 But if he waited too long for clear weather, it would push everything to wintertime.
 The Germans were accustomed to Europe's 6-foot snows.
 Americans were not.
 Snow storms would be a death blow for our troops - both in the air and on the ground.
 O

-At 11pm on June 5th, 864 C-47s carrying 21 paratroopers each took off from 12 different airfields around England.
-As usual, radio communication was forbidden.
-All lights were forbidden except for a tiny blue light cupped on the backside of our wings - visible only to the guy behind you.
-By the time we reached the southern tip of England, all 864 planes managed to successfully blend into formation without a problem or word spoken.
-We all breathed a sigh of relief - until we reached the coastal fog.
+"At 11pm on June 5, 864 C-47 planes loaded with paratroopers took off from 12 different airfields around England.
+As always, radio communication was forbidden.
+All lights were forbidden except for a tiny blue cup light on the backside of our wings, visible only to the guy behind you.
+By the time we reached the southern tip of England, all 12 groups managed to successfully blend into perfect formation without a word spoken or a practice rehearsal.
+We all breathed a sigh of relief - until we reached the Normandy coast.

 Recordings: Enlistment, Flight Hours, D-Day, Normandy Fog, Mission Eagle